everydaytimmy/reading-notes/RA-9.md

 DOM level 2 event handelers are the way to go.

+`element.addEventListener('event', functionName [,Boolean]);`

+Will need to use anonymous functions in order to pass arguments.

-Event Bubbling vs Event Capturing https://javascript.info/bubbling-and-capturing
+Event Bubbling vs Event Capturing:

+https://javascript.info/bubbling-and-capturing